choi5983/assignment1_demo/readme.txt

 this is my readme.txt file.
-Hello Dojo.
+Hello Dojo Seattle.

 Adding a new line